Sir William Lawrence, 1st Baronet

 Sir William Lawrence, 1st Baronet (16 July 1783 – 5 July 1867) was an English surgeon who became President of the Royal College of Surgeons of London and Serjeant Surgeon to the Queen.

 In his mid-thirties, he published two books of his lectures which contained pre-Darwinian ideas on man's nature and, effectively, on evolution.
 He was forced to withdraw the second (1819) book after fierce criticism; the Lord Chancellor ruled it blasphemous.
 Lawrence's transition to respectability occurred gradually, and his surgical career was highly successful.
 In 1822, Lawrence was elected a member of the American Philosophical Society in Philadelphia.
 He was President of the Medical and Chirurgical Society of London in 1831.

 Lawrence had a long and successful career as a surgeon.
-He reached the top of his profession, and just before his death in 1867 the Queen rewarded him with a baronetcy (see Lawrence baronets).
+He reached the top of his profession, and just before his death in 1867, the Queen rewarded him with a baronetcy (see Lawrence baronets).

 Early life and education

 Lawrence was born in Cirencester, Gloucestershire, the son of William Lawrence, the town's chief surgeon and physician, and Judith Wood.
-His father's side of the family were descended from the Fettiplace family; His great-great-grandfather (also William Lawrence) married Elizabeth Fettiplace, granddaughter of Sir Edmund Fettiplace.
+His father's side of the family was descended from the Fettiplace family; His great-great-grandfather (also William Lawrence) married Elizabeth Fettiplace, granddaughter of Sir Edmund Fettiplace.
 His younger brother Charles Lawrence was one of the founding members of the Royal Agricultural College at Cirencester.

 He was educated at Elmore Court School in Gloucester.
 At 15, he was apprenticed to, and lived with, John Abernethy (FRS 1796) for five years.

 Career

 Surgical career

 Said to be a brilliant scholar, Lawrence was the translator of several anatomical works written in Latin, and was fully conversant with the latest research on the continent.
 He had good looks and a charming manner, and was a fine lecturer.
 His quality as a surgeon was never questioned.
 Lawrence helped the radical campaigner Thomas Wakley found the Lancet journal, and was prominent at mass meetings for medical reform in 1826.
 Elected to the Council of the RCS in 1828, he became its president in 1846, and again in 1855.
 He delivered their Hunterian Oration in 1834.

-During Lawrence's surgical career he held the posts of Professor of Anatomy and Surgery, Royal College of Surgeons (1815–1822); Surgeon to the hospitals of Bridewell and Bethlem, and to the London Infirmary for Diseases of the Eye; Demonstrator of Anatomy, then Assistant Surgeon, later Surgeon, St Bartholomew's Hospital (1824–1865).
+During Lawrence's surgical career, he held the posts of Professor of Anatomy and Surgery, Royal College of Surgeons (1815–1822); Surgeon to the hospitals of Bridewell and Bethlem, and to the London Infirmary for Diseases of the Eye; Demonstrator of Anatomy, then Assistant Surgeon, later Surgeon, St Bartholomew's Hospital (1824–1865).
 Later in his career, he was appointed Surgeon Extraordinary, later Serjeant Surgeon, to the Queen.
-His specialty was ophthalmology, although he practised in and lectured and wrote on all branches of surgery.
+His specialty was ophthalmology, although he practiced in and lectured and wrote on all branches of surgery.
 Pugin and Queen Victoria were among his patients with eye problems.